saksaikot/css-demystified/readme.md

 ## 0113.Styling the header and the navigation

 now the nav for the bigger screen, need to reset lot and need to inspect carefully.

+# 13. Final Project - The blog page

+## 0114.Introducing the blog page

+## 0115.Starting work on the blog page